-Sturdy stems hold shiny, usually dark green leaves, 12 inches long, 6 inches wide and oval.
+Sturdy plant stems hold shiny, usually dark green leaves, 12 inches long, 6 inches wide and oval.

-When given proper care – good light and water – they can quickly become impressive specimens.
+When given proper care – a well-drained soil, good light and water – ficus elastica plants can quickly become impressive specimens.

 The quantity of leaves of the rubber tree may not be as numerous as Ficus benjamina, but their size means they hold lots of water.